famsf/insights/README.md

 ## Collaboration

-Kalamuna.com uses a modified [github flow](https://guides.github.com/introduction/flow/index.html) model for its collaboration workflow.
+FAMSF Insights uses a modified [github flow](https://guides.github.com/introduction/flow/index.html) model for its collaboration workflow.
 Some of the key points here that should be obeyed:

 1. The code in `master` is always deployable.
 This means you should *never ever ever commit directly to master.*
 2. You should open a branch for every issue/topic/feature you are working on.
 The name of the branch should be the issue number, followed a hyphen and a named description.
 For example, if the issue you're working on is 47, and you're adding a Picard feature, the branch name would be `47-picard`.